-- Adopting a llama is $100 and provides the community with milk and wool.
+- Adopting a llama is $140 and provides the community with milk, wool, and a means of support.

-- The community of St. Paul works with families to help them organize into llama producing associations to breed and keep the animals.
+- The community of St. Paul helps families organize into llama-producing associations to breed and keep the animals.

-Many World Mission Services projects are available and provide students, teachers, families and faith communities with a greater awareness of the needs of our world.
-Please take a look at the booklet and join us to help our brothers and sisters around the world.
+World Mission Services projects provide students, teachers, families, and faith communities with a greater awareness of the needs of our world.
+Please take a look at the booklet and join us in our efforts to be the hands and feet of Jesus.

 Gift Card – Sympathy Cross